 More about climbing can be found here.

-The Tatra Mountains is also the unique places for the wild nature lovers.
-You may find here about 1300 species of flora and few hundreds of species of animals like mountain goats, deer, lynxes, marmots, eagles, crows or vipers.
+The Tatra Mountains are also unique places for wild nature lovers.
+You may find here about 1300 species of flora and a few hundred species of animals like mountain goats, deer, lynxes, marmots, eagles, crows and vipers.
 Meeting eye to eye with a wild bear is not rare as well.
 The bear usually runs away, but in such a situation you should always be careful and slowly withdraw without annoying the animal.

 Just at the foot of the Tatra Mountains, there is one of the most famous holiday destinations in Poland – Zakopane.
 This city is a centre of Polish mountain culture and is a popular destination for mountaineering, skiing and qualified tourism.
-You can enjoy a local food, culture, music and art in many restaurants and museums.
-If you are looking for a good fun after outdoor activities, this is the place for you.
+You can enjoy local food, culture, music and art in many restaurants and museums.
+If you are looking for good fun after outdoor activities, this is the place for you.
 Hundreds of bars and pubs will meet the needs of the fussiest party-lovers.
 There are also many hotels and guest houses in the area of Zakopane and surrounding villages.

 I recommend staying for skiing!
 Gubałówka is the most famous ski area.
-There are many others in the close range.
+There are many others in close range.
 You can ski from early morning to 22:00 on some of the slopes!

 How to get to the Tatra Mountains?